17 Amazing Things to do in Madeira

 Ride the Funchal Cable Car

-To top off our list of things to do in Madeira is ride the Funchal Cable Car.
+To top off our list of amazing things to do in Madeira is riding the Funchal Cable Car.

 Starting by the seafront in the Old Town, the cable car travels a length of 3,200 metres and rises 560 metres in 15 minutes to the village of Monte.